fhioru/cloud-workspace-shell/README.md

 - If you are interested in understanding more about this topic, the AWS CLI GitHub is [littered](https://github.com/aws/aws-cli/issues?q=is%3Aissue+v2++build) with issues highlighting the impact of downstream projects that build and depend on the AWS CLI

+### What is WSH's connection to AWSH and BLOX?

+WSH is a derivative fork of [hestio/awsh](https://github.com/hest-io/awsh) and [hestio/blox](https://github.com/hest-io/blox), rebased
+(@commit: https://github.com/hest-io/blox/commit/e82664a611b7a8570b3070283e936290ac941161) to Ubuntu Linux and available for amd64 and (soon) arm64 based environments as a containerized image.